 More Flavorful Brussels Sprouts Recipes

-I hope you'll enjoy brussels sprouts roasted in hot honey soon and very soon.
+I hope you'll enjoy roasted brussels sprouts with hot honey soon and very soon.
 And sharing is caring so be sure to pin these crispy sprouts in the oven for later and follow me over on Pinterest.
 Thanks for reading!

 Ingredients